esamarathon/mq-events/README.md

   "name": Name of this message type,
-  "queue": RabbitMQ queue name this event is emit to, "ownerTool": Name of the tool that controls this event }
+  "queue": RabbitMQ queue name this event is emit to, "ownerTool": Name of the tool that controls this event "accessControl": (optional) access control code (see below) }
 ```

+### Access control
+The $meta accessControl field is arbitrary javascript code (including require() calls) that verifies if the user has access to this event.
+It shall return a boolean `true` if the user can access the event.

+In the scope of this code, the following values are exposed:
+* `jwt` the user's JWT token, which has already been decoded and verified.
+* `this` is the event or filter the check is being run against
+* `hasPermission(<permission name>)` checks if the user has access to a specific permission

+This code shall be functional and therefore have no side effects (aside from logging or similar, if needed).
+For users with the `Admin` permission, this check is ommitted.

 Any property is described as
 ```